 Texting also makes it easier to manage your schedule.
 By enabling people to rearrange or cancel their appointments by SMS, your schedule can be automatically updated to keep your healthcare team aware of any changes.
 Being able to arrange appointments by text quickly can be vital for reducing your wasted time.
 91% of patients are willing to take last-minute appointments if they can respond in time.

 Texting can also help your patients manage their prescriptions by sending alerts to renew and collect their medication.
 This is the patients’ preferred way to get refill reminders.
 51% of patients want to receive refill reminders by text, while 36% want reminders by email.

 - SMS can remind people when to take their medication.

-- Text messages can confirm prescriptions and also improve efficiency, by reducing the amount of medication that goes uncollected, making it available to other patients who still need it.
+- Text messages can confirm prescriptions and improve efficiency by reducing the amount of medication that goes uncollected, making it available to other patients who still need it.